PGabriel20/clean-architecture-go/README.md

 user actions and application-level business rules

 /internal/infra
-contains adapters to interact with usecases
+contains data layer and http handlers to interact with usecases

 /internal/handler
 acts as controller, contains HTTP routes and methods that call usecases